-Both Branded Links and Smart Links are great for creating short links – but when should you use one over the other?
+Both Branded Links and Unbranded Links are great for creating short links – but when should you use one over the other?

 BL.INK short links are more than just short URLs.
-In fact, when you use BL.INK, you have two different options to create a short link: a branded link or a Smart Link.
+In fact, when you use BL.INK, you have two different options to create a short link: a branded link or an unbranded link.

-We’ll talk about the difference between the two and how to choose, but let’s start with what branded links and Smart Links have in common:
+We’ll talk about the difference between the two and how to choose, but let’s start with what branded links and unbranded links have in common: